-[(7)](6) Any remaining allowances in the utility allocation or the non-utility allocation after subtraction of the early reduction allocation [and the renewable energy allocation] is considered the reducible allocation and shall be assigned to Category 1 sources.
+(6) Any remaining allowances in the utility allocation or the non-utility allocation after subtraction of the early reduction allocation is considered the reducible allocation and shall be assigned to Category 1 sources.

-(i) For non-utility sources, add together the historic SO_2 emissions in accordance with Paragraph C1.1(a)(5) of this implementation plan for all Category 1 non-utility sources in the region to determine an historic emission total.
+(i) For non-utility sources, add together the historic $SO_2$ emissions in accordance with Paragraph C1.1(a)(5) of this implementation plan for all Category 1 non-utility sources in the region to determine an historic emission total.